Katy Hill: Career

 In 2004, Hill appeared on the Channel 4 reality series, The Games, in which she came second overall in the female contenders, winning five out of the seven required disciplines.
 After Neil Fox quit as the long-running host of the networked Hit40UK (also in 2004), Hill – previously one of his stand-ins – was recruited, initially to co-host with Stephanie Hirst each Sunday, from the studios of Capital Radio in London.
 Hill chose to leave after a year, due to other commitments, and Hirst eventually went on to host the programme alone.

 Hill co-presented the concert held in Trafalgar Square where the host of the 2012 Summer Olympics was announced, for which London was a candidate.
 When London was announced as the victor, Hill was seen cheering and shouting with joy with Olympian Kelly Holmes.
-Hill is the face of Arm & Hammer and has done three campaigns for the company.
+Hill is also the brand ambassador of Arm & Hammer and has done three campaigns for the company.

 In May 2010, Hill joined the women's lifestyle website iVillage.co.uk as a weekly blogger.
 She now hosts her own lifestyle and parenting blog at katyhill.com.

 In late December 2010, Hill acted as relief co-presenter on ITV's breakfast channel Daybreak.
 Years later, between February 2015 and July 2017, she co-presented Heart Breakfast for Heart Radio in the Four Counties region with former Blue Peter colleague Stuart Miles.

+Since 2019 Hill became a certified success and confidence coach, shortly after Hill suffered a terrible fall, leaving a scar on the top of her forehead.

 Personal life

 Hill married childhood sweetheart and record producer Andrew Frampton in 1999.
 The marriage lasted two years before they divorced.
 Hill then began dating fellow Live & Kicking presenter Trey Farley.
 They became engaged after he proposed to her, while on holiday in Venice, and the couple married in Tuscany on 4 July 2004.
-They now live in Los Angeles, and have a daughter, Kaya Sky, born in 2006, and a son, Akira, born in 2007.
+They now live in Los Angeles, and have a daughter, born in 2006, and a son, born in 2007.